tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ### Undead Remnant Heritage

-You have resist negative energy 12+ and gain a +1 attack bonus against undead.
-You can also include negative energy damage on your personal random energy damage type table, swapping out an energy type you don't want to access randomly.
+You have resist necrotic 12+ and gain a +1 attack bonus against undead.
+You can also include necrotic damage on your personal random energy damage type table, swapping out an energy type you don't want to access randomly.

 #### Adventurer Feat